pathakabhi24/Infosec-Resources/README.md

 [rbm-google]: https://podcasts.google.com/?feed=aHR0cHM6Ly9mZWVkcy5zaW1wbGVjYXN0LmNvbS9lRVpIazJhTA

 # Discord servers

-Remember to be nice, don't be rude or annoying, etc. Act like an adult.
+(Remember to be nice there, don't be rude or annoying, etc. Act like an adult)

-- [Reverse Engineering discord](https://discord.com/invite/weKN5wb) - **do NOT discuss game hacking in this Discord or you will be banned.**
+- [Reverse Engineering discord](https://discord.com/invite/weKN5wb) - **Do Not discuss game hacking in this Discord or you will be banned.**
 - [Capture the Flag discord](https://discord.gg/ArjWjvctft) - CTF community
 - [Secret club public discord](https://discord.com/invite/BT764JJDhe) - Administered by Carl Schou and Derek Rynd.
 - [gynvael's server](https://discord.gg/QAwfE5R) - administered by gynvael.